RaVeR76/My-Vinyl-Answer/README.md

 * **Implementation**
 This was quite simple to be honest.
 I just added a textarea input to the add vinyl form so the user could add anythng they wanted within this description.
-This discription will then be stored in the vinyls document along with all the other form data for future referencing by the user or admin.
+This description will then be stored in the vinyls document along with all the other form data for future referencing by the user or admin.
 Nothing really else much more to say on this one to be fair.

 * **Test**
 All users and myself like this added feature.
 It allows the user to add a few things about the vinyl itself and not just as regards the tune.
-They all said it would be useful if they were going to sell it to have them details readily.
+They all said it would be useful if they were going to sell it to have the details readily available.

 * **Result**
 Simple text area for adding some descriptive infomation about the vinyl.
 All worked really well and most users wrote pleasantries with in this description box, during testing.